regidf12/Vedmenko_telegram_bot/README.md

 ## Usege :information_source:

 The token can be received in telegram from the bot: [@Botfather](https://t.me/BotFather).
+You can also get a token for payment according to his instructions..

     TOKEN = ''